griffithlab/rnaseq_tutorial_wiki/PostAlignment-Visualization.md

 Try to find a variant position in the RNAseq data:
 - HINT: *DDX17* is a highly expressed gene with several variants in its 3' UTR.
 - Other highly expressed genes you might explore are: *NUP50*, *CYB5R3*, and *EIF3L* (all have at least one transcribed variant).
 - Are these variants previously known (e.g., present in dbSNP)?
-- Homozygous or heterozygous?
-- Germline or somatic?
-- Do they display allele-specific expression?
+- How should we interpret the allele frequency of each variant?
+Remember that we have rather unusual samples here in that they are actually pooled RNAs corresponding to multiple individuals (genotypes).
 - Take note of the genomic position of your variant.
 We will need this later.

 ##BAM READ COUNTING